 03 of 09

-There's something about the heartier texture of Swiss chard, when compared to other greens, that always makes me want to top it off with a bit of grated cheese.
-I ate this stir-fry plain, rather than pairing it with rice or whole grains, but I think next time I'd like to try it with homemade noodles and yes, topped off with cheese.
+There's something about the heartier texture of Swiss chard when compared to other greens, that always makes me want to top it off with a bit of grated cheese.
+We ate this stir-fry plain, rather than pairing it with rice or whole grains, but try it with homemade noodles and yes, topped off with cheese.

 04 of 09